adaapp/sqa-nov-2021-team5/README.md

 |      UX      | In charge of designing the user interfaces and ensuring a good user experience.
 Includes collaboration with DevOps to conduct pre-project UI testing via Figma. |
 |      QA      |  Making sure everything is of a high quality and adheres to our chosen SQA standard.
 Includes performing code reviews and following our code review strategy.   |

+## Ceremonies: Stand-Ups and Weekly Retrospectives

+After gathering requirements, we held a Sprint Planning session - where we distributed the requirements into their respective sprints.
+Following this, we held daily stand-ups and started working on the first sprint.
+After the first sprint (server development) we held a retrospective session and evaluated what was working in regards to our development strategy, the document can be found in the [documents](https://github.com/adaapp/sqa-nov-2021-team5/tree/main/documents) directory.
+We will reiterate this process two more times as we will undertake a total of 3 sprints to ensure that back-end development, front-end development and additional testing plus documentation (manual test scripts and UAT testing - if possible) are complete.

 ## Pull Request Rules

 When creating a pull request on Github we will adopt some rules which will ensure that we are following the industry standard.